odan/odan.github.io/_posts/2021-01-16-slim4-spam-protection.md

 ## Designing a Spam Checker Class

-Create a new class under named `SpamChecker` to wrap the logic of calling the Akismet API and interpreting its responses:
+Create a new class named `SpamChecker` to wrap the logic of calling the Akismet API and interpreting its responses:

 File: `src/Utility/Akismet/SpamChecker.php`